This Week's Question: I feel like I'm wasting money on marketing. How do I tell what's working or not?

 So that when sales go down and the phone stops ringing, you know exactly what to do to bring the cash in again.
 If you want to know if you're wasting money on marketing, keep watching!

-Hi I'm Tom Malesic, founder and President, of EZMarketing and you're watching Ask EZ.
+Hi I'm Tom Malesic, founder and President, of EZMarketing, a marketing agency in Lancaster, PA, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 identify your goals